The Bye Bye Man: Production

 On September 11, 2014, TWC-Dimension acquired the worldwide distribution rights to the then-forthcoming supernatural thriller film The Bye Bye Man.
-Jonathan Penner adapted the script from "The Bridge to Body Island", a chapter in Robert Damon Schneck's fiction book The President's Vampire (Anomalist Books 2005; later retitled The Bye-Bye Man and Other Strange-But-True Tales when reprinted by Penguin-Random House in 2016.)
+Jonathan Penner adapted the script from "The Bridge to Body Island", a chapter in Robert Damon Schneck's non-fiction book The President's Vampire (Anomalist Books 2005; later retitled The Bye-Bye Man and Other Strange-But-True Tales when reprinted by Penguin-Random House in 2016.)
 "The Bridge to Body Island" tells an allegedly true story that was related to Schneck.
+The story concerns a group of friends who used a Ouija board to obtain the story of a mysterious supernatural killer from Louisiana known as the "Bye-Bye Man".
+The killer can supposedly be unwittingly summoned by saying or even thinking his name.
+The group of friends claimed they began experiencing strange events after they received this story from the Ouija board.

 Stacy Title directed the film, which Intrepid Pictures produced, with its founder Trevor Macy.
 On June 23, 2015, Los Angeles Media Fund came on board to finance and co-produce the film.
 Jeffrey Soros and Simon Horsman also produced the film through LAMF.
 On November 4, 2015, STX Entertainment acquired the worldwide distribution rights to the film, and also co-financed the film.
 David Prior also adapted the book, along with Penner.
 Melinda Nishioka was a co-producer.

 Principal photography on the film began on November 2, 2015, in Cleveland, Ohio, and wrapped on December 11, 2015.

 The Newton Brothers composed the music for the film.
 Sony Classical Records has released the soundtrack featuring a song performance by the composers and Richard Patrick.